Immigration

 A Movie in My Pillow/Una película en mi almohada

 In A Movie in My Pillow, a lovely bilingual collection of autobiographical poems, young Jorge tells the story of how he and his father, fleeing from the war, arrive in San Francisco.
-Eventually, the rest of the family will join them, but for now, father and son, leaving in the middle of the night—and without saying goodbye to anyone—must travel alone.
-The Consortium of Latin American Studies Programs (CLASP), on behalf of the Américas Award, produced a teaching guide to accompany the book.
+Eventually, the rest of the family will join them, but for now, father and son, leaving in the middle of the night — and without saying goodbye to anyone — must travel alone.
+The Consortium of Latin American Studies Programs (CLASP), on behalf of the Américas Award, produced a teaching guide for the book.

 El Norte